SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/device-access-token.md

 	 private static final String DEVICE_ACCESS_TOKEN_PATH = "/devicecontrol/deviceAccessToken";
 	 private static final String LOCAL_DEVICE_CHAIN = "";

-* KEYSTORE_NAME is the path to your keystore, which contains the private key and the chain of certificates, which the device will use to authenticate itself.
+* KEYSTORE_NAME - The path to your keystore which contains the private key and the chain of certificates, which the device uses to authenticate itself.
 * KEYSTORE_PASSWORD is the password created for keystore to use its private key.
 * KEYSTORE_FORMAT should be "JKS" or "PKCS12" depending on the file format.
 The path is provided by KEYSTORE_NAME.
 * TRUSTSTORE_NAME is the path to your truststore, which contains the certificate of the server.